-The difference between getting garbage output from AI and getting something genuinely useful almost always comes down to the prompt.
-Most agents type a one-sentence request and get a one-size-fits-all response that they'd never send to a client.
-The fix is surprisingly simple: more context, better structure, a specific output format.
+The difference between weak output and something genuinely usable almost always comes down to the prompt.
+Most agents type a one-sentence request and get a one-size-fits-all response they would never send to a client.
+The fix is usually simple: more context, better structure, and a clearer output format.

 Prompt 1: Listing Description